vbaconnet-ledger/developer-portal/_docs/transport/node-electron-hid.md

 layout: doc
 ---
 ## Introduction
 In this section, we will guide you through the creation of a desktop electron application.
-This application will be connected to your Ledger to display the address of your account (eg. bitcoin account, ethereum account).
+This application will be connected to your Nano to display the address of your account (eg. bitcoin account, ethereum account).

 ## Prerequisites
 Before starting, make sure you have gone through the [prerequisites](../prerequisites).